 The Post-Ban Opportunity

-Bolivia's June 2024 ban lift represents a unique moment.
-The country went from a complete prohibition to Banco Bisa offering USDT custody and YPFB settling oil contracts with crypto within nine months.
-The regulatory framework is still forming, tax guidance is absent, and the market is surging (630% volume increase).
-For crypto card users, this means a window of low-regulation access with growing infrastructure.
+Bolivia's June 2024 ban lift represents a unique moment in crypto history.
+The country went from complete prohibition (2014 ban) to Banco Bisa offering USDT custody and YPFB (state oil company) settling fuel imports with digital assets - within nine months.
+The 630% surge in crypto transaction volumes signals massive pent-up demand.
+The regulatory framework is still forming, tax guidance is absent, and the market is expanding rapidly.

 Card Selection for Bolivian Residents